 For Adding the Wick and Oil

 - 2 inch-long glass wick holder.
-Wick holders come in both metal and glass, but I prefer glass ones because they'll look almost invisible.
+Wick holders come in both metal and glass, but I prefer these glass ones because they'll look almost invisible.
 The flame from the wick will appear to come directly out of the rock.
-These particular wick holders are 2 inches long, which means that you can use rocks up to 2 inches thick (for thicker rocks, buy the longest wick holders you can find). these
+These particular wick holders are 2 inches long, which means that you can use rocks up to 2 inches thick (for thicker rocks, buy the longest wick holders you can find).

 - 1/8-inch wide fiberglass wick (5 inches long).
 The wick holders above actually come with fiberglass wicks almost 5 inches long, which is long enough to burn for many hours yet not so long that the excess won't coil inside the container.